FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 - **StoreHome.cshtml**:
 The home page template, which is the front page by default.
 If you use a static front page this is the template for the page with the latest posts.

-- **SinglePost.cshtml**:
-The single post template.
-Used when a single post is queried.
-For this and all other query templates, Main.cshtml is used if the query template is not present.

 - **Single{ContentType}.cshtml**:
 The single post template used when a single post from a custom post type is queried.
-For example, single-book.cshtml used for displaying single posts from the custom post type named "book". index.cshtml is used if the query template for the custom post type is not present.
+For example, single-book.cshtml used for displaying single posts from the custom post type named "book".
+Main.cshtml is used if the query template for the custom post type is not present.

 - **Page.cshtml**:
 The page template.
 Used when an individual Page is queried.